SilvaEmerson/ZennoPlayer/README.md

 # ZennoPlayer
 Music Player using Spring Framework

 ## Building the project

+* First of all, change MySQL data base `username` and `password` properties in __src/main/resources/application.properties__
-In the project root, type:
+* In the project root, type:
         `$ gradle bootRun` _or_
         `$ gradle build` and `$ java -jar /build/libs/Zenno.jar`